 Tartine is a bakery in San Francisco that I have not visited but have only read about.
 I have their first cookbook that I bought for their gougeres (cheese puff) recipe (well worth it).
 The cookbook is chock full of other great recipes!
 This is an uber rich fudgy brownie.
-(I just realized I made the recipe with only 1/4 cup +2T flour and it calls for 3/4 cup + 2 T flour!!!)
+I cook these an extra 5-10 minutes.
+They cut much easier without the nuts.

 9″x13″ glass baking pan